Property Inspections in Cambridge, Ontario

 Property Inspections Service Areas in Cambridge

-D&D Property Management provides property inspections services across Cambridge and the surrounding Waterloo Region, including: Galt, Preston, Hespeler, East Galt, West Galt, Clemens Mills, Langs Farm, Blair.
-If your property is in Cambridge or a nearby community, contact us to confirm service availability.
+D&D Property Management provides property inspections services across Cambridge and the surrounding Waterloo Region, including: Galt, Preston, Hespeler, Blair, West Galt, East Galt, Hespeler Village.
+Because our team is based in Kitchener (15-25 min from D&D HQ from Cambridge), we can coordinate in-person walk-throughs, contractor dispatch, and tenant-facing communications locally without depending on a distant call centre.
+If your property is in Cambridge or an adjacent community, contact us to confirm service availability and review our current Cambridge-area portfolio.

 How is the move-in condition report used if a tenant causes damage?